Welcome to today’s edition of Tuesday Debut!

 SUSANNA: Describe any marketing/promotion you did for this book.

-SUSANNA: How long was it between the time you started writing seriously and the time you sold your first picture book?
+SUSANNA: That sounds like fun!
+How long was it between the time you started writing seriously and the time you sold your first picture book?

 SUSANNA: Anything else you’d like to share about your book’s journey from inspiration to publication?

 SHACHI: One thing I’ve learned if you can believe it, you can achieve it.
 Just keep working towards it.

 SUSANNA: That is great advice!
 Thank you so much for taking the time to participate in this series and paying it forward to other writers, Shachi!
 We all wish you the best with this and future titles!

 Readers, if you have questions for Shachi, please post them in the comments below and if she has time I’m sure she’ll respond!